 A spending limit of £43,057,644 is recommended for the Health and Environmental Services Committee in 2010/11.
 This represents an increase of £444,816 or 1.04% over last year.
-The main items of expenditure of the department are outlined at Appendix 3.

-Setting aside the additional costs outside the control of BCC and the Department's contribution to the council wide efficiency savings which are explained separately, the Department has a net reduction in expenditure of £154,505 compared to 2009/10.
+Setting aside the additional costs outside the control of BCC and the Department's contribution to the Council-wide efficiency savings which are explained separately, the Department has a net reduction in expenditure of £154,505 compared to 2009/10.
 Within this net reduction, the Department has had to provide for additional Landfill Tax costs of £542k due to the annual increase in the landfill tax rate of £8 per tonne announced by the Chancellor of the Exchequer in the March 2007 budget.